top of page

 • Book in advance: Some tours and museum entries require prior booking, especially in peak seasons.

-• Go on a Sunday: The golf cousre is closed to golfers on a Sunday, allowing visitors to walk accross the course and famous Swilcan Bridge
+• Go on a Sunday: The golf course is closed to golfers on a Sunday, allowing visitors to walk across the course and the famous Swilcan Bridge.

 Why This Day Trip Stands Out